Richard Rankin: Theatre

 In 2008, while still in school at Langside College, Rankin portrayed Bothwell in Liz Lochhead's play Mary Queen of Scots Got Her Head Chopped Off at the Citizen's Theatre in Glasgow, Scotland.
 The next year he was cast, opposite his brother Colin Harris, in the dark comedy The Pillowman for XLC Productions.
 The production, which originally ran in March 2009, was invited to return to the Citizen's Theatre for a second run in September of that year.
 2010 saw Rankin star as Donny in Martin McDonagh's Irish paramilitary play The Lieutenant of Inishmore before joining the National Theatre of Scotland's production of Gregory Burke's military play Black Watch.
 The play chronicled the experiences of members of Scotland's senior infantry regiment during the war in Iraq and was the first from National Theatre of Scotland to tour internationally, performing in locations such as Belfast, New York City, Washington D.C., and San Francisco.

 Over the next two years Rankin would work with the Traverse Theatre, first in David Harrower's short play Good With People, which was performed at the Edinburgh Fringe Festival (2012), and then in Irish playwright David Ireland's comedy Most Favoured (2013).
 In 2014 he would headline in Kieran Hurley's play Bruises, part of the Royal Court Theatre's Unusual Unions series, as one of two brothers with diametrically opposing views meeting after a long absence.
 In late 2021 Rankin returned to the stage, at London's Almeida Theatre, in award winning director Yaël Farber's production of Shakespeare's The Tragedy of Macbeth.
 He was nominated for a WhatsOnStage Award in the category of Best Supporting Performer in a Male Identifying Role for his turn as Ross in the production.

 Radio

 Rankin appeared as Jack in BBC Radio Scotland's four-part Saddled in early 2019, a comedy which revolved around the adventures of The Easy Rider Cycling Club's members.

 Podcast

 Summer 2021 saw production Company The Big Light, in collaboration with musical theatre partner Noisemaker, produce an eight-part musical podcast entitled "Atlantic: A Scottish Tale".
 The series focused on the final settlers of the remote Scottish island St. Kilda, with Rankin featuring as Sloane Sinclaire.

+Personal life

+On 10 July 2025, Rankin married Sammie Russell in a ceremony held at Hopetoun House, South Queensferry, attended by several of his fellow cast members from Outlander, including Caitriona Balfe and Sam Heughan.
+Also among the attendees was Jamie Roy, who portrays Brian Fraser in the upcoming prequel series Outlander: Blood of My Blood.